TracyMichael/Logistic-Regression-Model/README.md

 1. Split the Data into Training and Testing Sets
 2. Create a Logistic Regression Model
-3. Predict a Logistic Regression Model with Resampled Training Data¶
+3. Predict a Logistic Regression Model with Resampled Training Data

 ---